-Within the Private Equity, Private Debt and Private Infrastructure asset classes, there is a range of investment strategies, each with its own risk-return characteristics and cash-flow profiles.
-The table below contains an assessment, for illustrative purposes only, of how these investment strategies might rate against key investment objectives.
-For example, Infrastructure Debt offers stable and predictable cash-flows to fund investors, but low scope for investment returns beyond the running yield, whereas Private Equity – Buyout offers high scope for capital gains but with lumpy and unpredictable cash-flows.
-Infrastructure’s Core and Value-Add strategies offer diversification potential and some correlation of returns with inflation, since revenues are generally based on long-term contractual arrangements (sometimes with inflation-linkage) and relate to essential assets and services.
+Within the private equity, private debt and private infrastructure asset classes, there are a range of investment strategies, each with its own risk-return characteristics and cash-flow profiles.
+The table below assesses how these investment strategies might rate against key investment objectives.
+For example, infrastructure debt offers stable, predictable cash-flows to fund investors, but low scope for investment returns beyond the running yield, whereas private equity – buyout offers high scope for capital gains but with lumpy, unpredictable cash-flows.
+Infrastructure’s core and value-add strategies offer diversification potential and some correlation of returns with inflation, since revenues are generally based on long-term contracts (sometimes inflation-linked) and relate to essential assets and services.

 NB: Assessments are for illustrative purposes only.
 Diversification potential is assessed against a portfolio comprising 50% global equities and 50% global government bonds.
-Inflation linkage assesses extent to which returns are correlated with the inflation rate.
+Inflation linkage assesses extent to which returns are correlated with inflation.

 Illustrative dispersion of returns by asset class (2004-2016)

-The investment model within Private Capital contrasts starkly with that applying for public investments, and many commentators hold this out as a source of alpha in itself.
-The fund manager within the PC model plays a very different role from that of fund managers investing in public shares and securities, generally leading the development of the value creation strategy to be carried out by a portfolio business and then directing its implementation.
-The fund manager will be centrally involved in selecting and changing the management team and working with the team to deliver the strategy for the business.
+The private capital investment model contrasts starkly with that applying for public investments, and many commentators hold this out as a source of alpha in itself.
+The fund manager in the private capital model plays a very different role to that of fund managers investing in public equities, generally leading the development of the value creation strategy to be executed by a portfolio business and then directing its implementation.
+The fund manager will be centrally involved in selecting and changing the management team and working with the team to deliver the strategy.
 See “Private Equity – an active investment model” (LPEQ, June 2017).